 In this example, we'll show how a transit authority project manager can use them to find all the traffic calming points within a few blocks of an elementary school.
 This way they can review them during the summer and make sure they are working well before children start heading to school in the fall.

 First open up the Project and Go to the Advanced Queries.
 Once there, click on "Create Query" to create a new query.
 It will open up the query page.

 Default Query Page

-First start off with something very simple: type "SELECT * FROM " then click on the "Browse Datasets" button to select the schools_public_pt dataset.
+First start off with something very simple: type "SELECT * FROM " then click on the "Browse Datasets" button or pres Ctrl +Space Bar to select the 'schools_public_pt dataset'.

 Browse Datasets Dialog

 When you select the dataset it will add the dataset's name into the query prompt.
 You will see a name like "dataset_XXXXX" where XXXXX is a number.
 When data is uploaded to AmigoCloud, all datasets are assigned unique id's and given a similar name.
 This is to ensure that any data imported by the user can be inserted into the Postgres Database irregardless of where the data came from.

 With the query now saying "SELECT * FROM dataset_XXXXX", click the "Execute" button and see the results appear below the query prompt.